 Discrepancies between Outbrain click reporting and Google Analytics reports are normal (and expected) because of differences in reporting methodologies.
-Still, should follow similar data trends.
+Regardless of these anticipated discrepancies, Outbrain and Google Analytics reports should follow similar data trends.

 Google Analytics Sessions vs. Outbrain Clicks